tilemill-project/tilemill/_posts/docs/tutorials/0200-01-01-point-data.md

         [zoom<4] { marker-height: 1; }
     }

 For those unfamiliar with Carto or CSS, these command lines are essentially "If/Then" conditional rules.
-You have a condition, say [zoom>9], and if this is satisfied, then TileMill applies the subsequent command(s) contained within the curly braces.
+You have a condition, say `[zoom>9]`, and if this is satisfied, then TileMill applies the subsequent command(s) contained within the curly braces.
 This code gives you marker heights increasing in radius as you zoom farther into the map, which allows for a cleaner presentation of the data at every level.

-On a logical tangent, this example shows that you can use more than one condition in your rule.
-Carto's versions of "and" or "or" are symbolized as an empty string and "," respectively; so, "[zoom>6][zoom<10]" reads "[zoom>6] and [zoom<10]" while "[zoom=4],[zoom=5]" reads "[zoom=4] or [zoom=5]".
-Note that if you wanted to use "and"'s and "or"'s in your conditions, TileMill evaluates "and" conditions first, followed by "or"'s, to avoid logical ambiguity.
-So, "[zoom>4][zoom<6],[zoom=6]" would read "([zoom>4] and [zoom<6]) or [zoom=7]."

 ## Intra-data Relationships